Utheg1/Utheg1.github.io/index.md

 # Hello World

 This is my home page!
-My name is Jimmy Nguyen and I am a student at [Cal State Fullerton]/(https://my.fullerton.edu/) and my major is .
+My name is Jimmy Nguyen and I am a student at [Cal State Fullerton]/(https://my.fullerton.edu/) and my major is Computer Engineering .

 ## Computer Science Projects